 Marvel Architects is an international firm dedicated to creativity and diversity.
 They have an "award-winning reputation for designing at the intersection of public and private space."
 Marvel Architect's projects "have been recognized with over 125 international industry design awards including the AIA's highest honors," according to their website.

 Yorke Construction Group was founded in 1923 and has been serving the New York City area since then.
 Yorke Construction prides themselves on "offering personalized construction services to the greater metropolitan performing arts community, as well as local foundations, educational institutions, and high-end residential condos."

 A large part of the design was to create a clerestory window, topping off two whole elevations and wrapping onto the other two elevations.
 The goal was a light penetrating surface that was functional and durable.
-The final product chosen was GBA's glass brick, VistaBrik, which is a 3" thick solo glass masonry unit.
+The final product chosen was a very popular glass brick, VISTABRIK®, which is a 3" thick solo glass masonry unit.

 Collaborations with Marvel and York on product identification, design refinement, dimensioning, detailing, and execution is what we have specialized in for over 35 years.
 The final design was a 4" x 8" x 3" glass brick unit laid in a running bond which became the largest glass brick running bond project in the country at the time, with no visible mullions or tiebacks.
 The ability of the glass brick to allow light to penetrate during either the day or night, creates the luminous and welcoming appearance Marvel designed.
 The end result was a design masterpiece, perched under the Brooklyn Bridge.